jwinternheimer/data-blog/content/blog/2022-04-06-understanding-the-new-user-experience-in-buffer/index.markdown

 One quick approach we could take is to fit a logistic regression model to see if using each of the features is correlated with trial conversion _given that the user was active during trial_.
-It's important to note that there's likely collinearity, which is why some regularization or feature selection is important.
+It's important to note that there's likely collinearity, which is why some regularization or feature selection cpuld be important.

+For this exploratory analysis we'll only look at the model coefficients without regularization or further feature engineering.

 ```r